 What Type of Aluminum Should I Use for My Project?

 The metal stamping experts at ESI offer a variety of aluminum materials to suit different customer needs.
-Three of the most commonly used are:
+Some of the most commonly used are:

 - 1100.
 Aluminum 1100 is one of the softest aluminum alloys, which makes it unsuitable for high-pressure or high-strength applications.
 It is frequently cold-worked but can be hot-worked as well.
 Generally, it is shaped by processes that do not require the use of high heat, such as spinning, stamping, and drawing.
 Recommended finishes for this alloy include anodize, alodyne, and phosphate.